Taulupe Faletau: Early life

 Faletau was born in Tofoa, Tonga, to Tongan international Kuli Faletau, who represented Tonga at the 1999 Rugby World Cup; he started his career at prop but was later moved to number 8.
 Kuli moved to Wales in 1997 to join Ebbw Vale.
 Taulupe attended Pontygof Primary School until 1999 and then Pontnewynydd Primary School until July 2002, then attended Trevethin Community School, then attended Filton College (now part of South Gloucestershire and Stroud College) as part of the college's successful rugby academy and was recognised as 'player of the year' during his time at the college.

 As a young boy, his school friends struggled to pronounce his Tongan name, and so he picked up the nickname Toby.
 In recent years, he has requested that his rugby squad name be recorded more accurately as Taulupe, but does not mind being called Toby.

 Early career

+Faletau spent time during the 2009/2010 season on loan at both Newport RFC where he made 11 appearances scoring 2 tries, and Cross Keys RFC where he made 2 appearances.

 Faletau spent his early years in Wales playing for Ebbw Vale RFC and New Panteg RFC juniors alongside Mako and Billy Vunipola until youth level, when he moved to Filton College, Bristol, to experience the English game.
 Prior to his move across the border, he had suffered several setbacks from both the Gwent District organisation and the Newport Gwent Dragons Regional.

 Faletau made his debut for the Newport Gwent Dragons senior team, on 1 November 2009, versus Edinburgh.

 On 22 December 2009, he was named in the Wales under-20 Squad for the 2010 Under-20 Six Nations tournament.
 In May 2010, he was selected for the Wales Under 20 Squad for the Junior World Cup in Argentina in June 2010.